centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 #### Configure.sh script

-Execute the Centreon MAP server configuration script.
+Execute the Centreon MAP (Legacy) server configuration script.
 Two modes are available: interactive or automatic.

 - interactive *(no option/default mode)*: Several questions will be asked to